Publicis-Sapient-ANZ/the-engineering-way/decision-log.md

 In addition to incorporating a design decision as an update of the overall design documentation of the project, the decisions could be tracked as [Architecture Decision Records](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) as Michael Nygard proposed in his blog.

 The effort invested in design reviews and discussions can be different throughout the course of a project.
 Sometimes decisions are made quickly without having to go into a detailed comparison of competing technologies.
-In some cases, it is necessary to have a more elaborate study of advantages and disadvantages.
+In some cases, it is necessary to have a more elaborate study of advantages and disadvantages i.e. [key decisions](#key-decisions).
 In other cases, it can be helpful to conduct technical spikes.

 An ADR can incorporate each of these different approaches.